salehsultann/Elden-Ring-AFK-Rune-Farming-Macro/README.md

-# Elden Ring Rune Farming Macro
+# Elden Ring AFK Rune Farming Macro
  An Elden Ring Macro to AFK Rune Farming (18 million runes/hour) with AutoHotKey (Only for Windows)

  Note: From settings -> Key Bindings change your mouse movement left to (J) and skill to (N)